omar-omar-om/Egypt-birth-analysis/README.md

 The project leverages Python for data manipulation, cleaning, and visualization to gain insights and present findings.

 ## Data Source:
-the data was provided form the ministry of planning and economic development in Egypt.
+the data was provided from the ministry of planning and economic development in Egypt.

 ## Technologies Used: